 So when looking at what gives value for your money, do not be tempted to solely consider the initial price.
 If you settle for the cheaper one, most probably there will be a lot of inconveniences and problems you may face in the future.

 For instance, cheaper models of propane smokers may run in extremely high temperatures without proper control.
 Less expensive models of electric smokers may also not have features such as Bluetooth connectivity and may only have three available temperature settings (low, medium, and high).

 Maintenance and Safety

-With electric smokers, there is no need to consistently check it.
+With electric smokers, there is no need to check it consistently.
 However, its downside, which could be a dealbreaker to some, is that it should not be used outdoors when it is raining or with bad weather.
-In instances of power outage, a propane smoker is an ideal choice than the electric ones.

 Effect on Food

 Think of this analogy; propane can produce a flavor similar to that of charcoal and wood smokers, while electric smokers are closer to that of an oven.
 Taste is subjective, so it’s up to you whether you choose the former or the latter.

 Propane gas smokers can somewhat copy the flavor and profile of a wood smoker as this has a versatile temperature.

 It can go as high as 400F and can be used with wood chips, thus capable of producing a “smoke ring” or the pink-colored band in meat which is generally considered an indicator of juiciness and tenderness.